hgh-esn/Plg_System_noHitCounts/README.md

-# Stop the Joomla article-hitcounter for users, groups and bots
+# Stops the Joomla article-hitcounter for users, groups and bots